idibau/cs2bim/README.md

 - spatial_structure: The IFC spatial structure, that appends all objects of the feature class.
 - colour_definition: An IFC colour definition

 ### SQL
 For each feature class you have to provide a sql for querying the data(17).
 With the query you are selecting the cadastral data (with area geometry type).
 The sql query requires to take a polygon wkt as parameter "%(polygon)s" and return a column named "wkt" with wkt string values.
 To guarantee a correct processing it is important to check that the sql also delivers all columns that are additionally configured for the according feature class.
-This can be one column for the element name(19) and multiple columns for properties(23) or groups(26).
+This can be multiple columns for attributes(21), properties(25) or groups(30).

 The following schema shows the relationship between the attributes defined by the sql query and their linking to the configuration.
 ![Schema of IFC configuration](./uploads/configuration-schema.jpg){width=600}

 ### Groups
 Every exported object can be assigned to a group (zero to multiple).
 The assignment is defined by an attribute value (of the sql query).
 For each attribute value, that is used as a group assignment, there should be a group configuration.